toulbar2/CFN-learn/renault/README.md

 ... in 45399 backtracks and 90798 nodes
 ```

-Learn the user preferences using L1 norm with preselected lambda and combine them to mandatory constraints in order to simulate an on-line car configuration prediction tool, using the last test fold of a 10-fold cross validation protocol:
+Learn the user preferences using L1 norm with pre-recorded lambda and combine them to mandatory constraints in order to simulate an on-line car configuration prediction tool, using the last test fold of a 10-fold cross validation protocol:

 ```
-python3 renault.py 0 0.231 9 big 1 2 1 1 1
+python3 renault.py 0 0.231 9 big
 ```

 *partial output (took less than 8 minutes):*